 The Affordability Challenge

-Mike Butler, CVN 79 program director, explains why these cost-saving initiatives are so important.
+The Ford-class program director explains why these cost-saving initiatives are so important.
 “The CVN79 contract requires a significant cost reduction from CVN 78.
 Early on, we realized we can’t get there by working 'harder' than the folks on CVN 78, and we’re certainly not any 'smarter.'
 So, if you can’t work harder or smarter, then we realized we had to work 'different.'
 On CVN 79, we’re looking at every key process across the company.
 From the way we build structural units to the way we install components on the ship.
 We’re not simply looking for ways to improve.
 We’re looking for ways to significantly change the way the ship is built.
 We call these ideas 'Game-Changers.'
 And, we’re opening the door to every employee in the shipyard to provide ideas on reducing the cost of our core operations.”

 To support further cost reductions on the Ford class, the Navy recently announced a “design for affordability” (DFA) initiative to fund the identification of additional process and design changes to lower costs.
-As Rear Adm.
-Thomas Moore, the Navy’s program executive officer for aircraft carriers, recently said, “There are no $100 million, billion dollar ideas out there,” he said.
+As the Navy’s program executive officer for aircraft carriers recently said, “There are no $100 million, billion dollar ideas out there,” he said.
 “If there were, we would have already taken those [steps].
 It is finding a million here and a million there, and eventually that is how you get a billion dollars out of the ship.”
 The DFA effort will play an important role in further reducing the cost of the Ford class.

 The Great Indoors, Building Bigger and Digital Shipbuilding